gosystemsgmbh/RI_Framework/README.md

 The decoupling part on the other hand has a more narrower target audience as it focuses on implementation of mostly infrastructure functions common to desktop applications, server software, and games.

-Please consider the following:

- * Some functions of the framework are BETTER than other implementations
- * Some functions of the framework are WORSE than other implementations
- * Some functions of the framework are just DIFFERENT than other implementations

 ## Origin & Motivation & Reinventing the wheel

 The framework was originally a collection of functions which were used in multiple private projects, simply as a container for code reuse.